How much does property management cost per month?

 Percentage of monthly rent

 In this arrangement, your property management company takes an agreed-upon percentage of the rent your vacation rental generates each month.
 The percentage is usually between 8% and 12% of rent collected.
 Many factors affect the percentage a company will charge.
 One advantage of this model is that the property manager is incentivized to keep your property booked for as many nights as possible.
-However, this means they may set limits on how many nights you are allowed to use the home since it is unavailable to rent during those times.
+However, this means they may limit how many nights you are allowed to use the home since it is unavailable to rent during those times.

 ProsCons